 Bitbucket Pipelines

 Bitbucket Pipelines provides a powerful CI/CD solution integrated with your Bitbucket repositories.
-This guide explains how to use Bitbucket Pipelines to automate the build and deployment of Martini packages, including how to configure and use the martini-upload-package-pipe
+This guide explains how to use Bitbucket Pipelines to automate the build and deployment of Martini packages, including how to configure and use the martini-build-pipeline-utility

 .